huntdatacenter/docs/docs/administer-science/prices/examples.md

 Let's start with a few examples of prices for individual labs configured for common experiments.
 Depending on your data space subscription and cost optimization configuration, the listed prices may be reduced.

-### Explore
+### Explore basic

-This is our default lab for sensitive data discoveries.
-The lab is tailored for data analysis of structured data such as health registries and survey data that you collect.
+Let's start with our default lab for sensitive data discoveries for teams of 2-3 scientists.
+The lab size is tailored for data analysis of structured data such as health registries and survey data that you collect.

 | Service | Description | Type | Cost/unit | Units | Total cost |
 | ---- | ---- | ---- | ---- | ---- | ---- |